 The Comparative Cognition & Perception Lab

 The Comparative Cognition & Perception Lab (CCP Lab) conducts research in animal cognition and perception.
 We conduct our research in a number of facilities.
 Our lab at RIT is located in the Eastman building and houses fish tanks (we currently have goldfish).
-We also work with the Seneca Park Zoo in Rochester NY to study a variety of species (e.g., Bornean orangutans, North American river otters, African black-footed penguins).
+We also work with the Seneca Park Zoo in Rochester NY to study a variety of species (e.g., Bornean orangutans, North American river otters, olive baboons, African black-footed penguins).
 In addition, we collaborate with research partners in Florida, California, and Hawaii to study bottlenose dolphins.
 We test human subjects in comparative studies designed to gain insight into cues and strategies used by animals in cognitive tasks and to discover similarities in cognitive and perception between humans and non-human animals.
 We study a variety of topics including visual and auditory object perception, biosonar, tool use, and number perception.